 Placer Center at Greenwood

-The Placer Center is a residential facility housing more than 80 Corpsmembers.
-The center has remained in continuous operation for over forty years serving the State of California.
+The Placer Center is a residential facility housing up to 100 Corpsmembers.
+The center has remained in continuous operation for more than forty years serving the State of California.
 Center operations are currently based at the CCC’s Greenwood Center while the campus in Auburn undergoes renovations.
 Placer Center reopens in fall 2021 with new dorms, dining hall, and multipurpose room.

 The Greenwood Center is located in El Dorado County off Highway 193.
 Built by Corpsmembers in the 1980s, Greenwood’s location has helped Corpsmembers enhance and restore several regions of the Sierra Nevada.

-The center conducts conservation work in El Dorado, Placer, Nevada, and Sacramento Counties, and will continue to do so during construction.
+The center conducts conservation work in El Dorado, Placer, Nevada, Sierra, Yuba, and Sacramento counties.
 The center operates two Type I wildland firefighting hand crews, as part of a partnership with CAL FIRE, a culinary program emphasizing institutional food services skills, and four natural resource conservation crews.

 4411 Highway 193